theonlydaleking/typescript-tute/readme.md

 ## Type definition files

-These are build by random developers and usually install a `index.d.ts` which will be a bunch of definitions.
+These are build by random developers (usually [definitely typed](https://github.com/DefinitelyTyped/DefinitelyTyped)) and usually install a `index.d.ts` which will be a bunch of definitions.

 The nice thing about this is that it gives you a cmd+click option to go see what the functionality is.
 This can be used as a type of documentation.

 Sometimes the type definition files are actually _more_ updated than the documentation.

+### Using 3rd party types in ts whne not imported

+You can just install the type definitions (say for google which is added via a `<script>` and it will work in the editor.)

 ## Catching errors